duke-compsci308-spring2016/lab_rps/DESIGN.md

 ####Attributes

 * String myName
-* Set of Weapons beatsMe
+* Set of Weapons superiorTo
-* Set of Weapons iCanBeat
+* Set of Weapons inferiorTo

 ####Methods

 * Find relationship to another weapon (takes in another weapon, returns boolean)
+* Insert new weapon in superiorTo (void, takes in Weapon)
+* Insert new weapon in inferiorTo (void, takes in Weapon)

 ###Game